soumyak-panigrahi/first-project/README.md

 The idea of merging is simple, the base branch doesn't have any commit after the branched point , then merging will simple add these commit as base one (fast-forward).
 But if there are commit passed from the branch-off point , this may lead to conflicts first we have resolve it manually and then merge.

+# Lesson 7

+Suppose, your working in **_local_** branch , you have a branch which is updated by someone else (ofcoure remotely).
+So, first your work is to be sync with remote repo regularly (either automated or manually), once you done that it for you merge the changes in to your working *local* branch , if conflicts solve it . then it will create a commmit to merge